dr-mushtaq/Python-Notes/README.md

 To follow these notes interactively:

 1. Install Python 3.x from [python.org](https://www.python.org/)
-2. Use Jupyter Notebook or VS Code to open and run `.ipynb` or `.py` files.
+2. Use Jupyter Notebook Colab or VS Code to open and run `.ipynb` or `.py` files.
 3. Clone the repository:
    ```bash
    git clone https://github.com/dr-mushtaq/Python-Notes.git